Modern Collection

 More about the Modern Collection

-The core of the collection was established in the early 1990s through a major gift from William H. and Eloise R. Chandler of more than 50 paintings by well-known American artists such as George Bellows, John Steuart Curry, Philip Evergood, Rockwell Kent, Leon Kroll, Jack Levine, John Marin and John Sloan.
-During the last decade, the Harn has significantly added to the quality and depth of these holdings through purchases and generous gifts.
-These important contributions have continued to shape the museum’s representation of modern art in new and exciting directions.
+The core of the Modern collection was established in the late 1980s to the early 1990s through gifts from William H. and Eloise R. Chandler of more than 50 paintings by well-known American artists such as George Bellows, John Steuart Curry, Rockwell Kent, John Marin, and John Sloan.
+During the following decades, the Harn significantly added to the quality and depth of these holdings through purchases and generous gifts.
+In 1999, the Harn acquired a stellar Impressionist landscape by Claude Monet, Champ d’avoine (Oat Field)—a generous gift of Michael A. Singer—that paved the way for gifts and purchases of American Impressionist paintings by Theodore Robinson and Childe Hassam.
+A transformative gift in 2020 of nearly 1,200 works of Florida-themed art has provided new resources for exhibitions, programs, and teaching.
+The Florida Art Collection, Gift of Samuel H. and Roberta T. Vickers represents more than 800 artists, mostly American, who captured Florida’s landscape, history and people, and scenes of daily life.

 Want to see more collections?